What is an Appeal?

 US Sailing’s Prescription to rule 70.5(a) requires approval if the right of appeal is to be denied when “it is essential to determine promptly the result of a race that will qualify a boat to compete in a later stage of an event or a subsequent event.”

-Click Here to learn about the process by which US Sailing’s permission may be granted and other relevant documents.
+To learn about the process by which US Sailing’s permission may be granted and other relevant documents, please click the button below.

 Expedited Appeals are available only for US Sailing Protected Competitions (see US Sailing Regulation 12.03).